-Debra Campbell (Secretary) received her B.S. in English literature, theater, speech, and journalism at Ohio State University where she was student director of the OSU Children's Theater.
+Debra Campbell (Secretary) received her B.S. in English literature, theater, speech, and journalism at The Ohio State University where she was student director of the OSU Children's Theater.
 Debra spent 20+ years as corporate human resources executive in the technology and telecommunications industries where she specialized in organizational development, executive coaching, leadership development, and mergers and acquisitions.
 She was on the executive management committees for the CompuServe / WorldCom-MCI / AOL merger as well as the the AirTouch Communications / Vodafone / Verizon Wireless mergers.
 She is a graduate of the Center for Creative Leadership’s ‘Executive Development Program’ and the Michigan Ross Executive Education’s ‘Advanced Human Resources Executive Program’.
 She has been an award-winning interior designer for the past 16 years, specializing in residential design.
-She serves on the Promotions Committee for the Langley Main Street Association.
+She was secretary of Island Shakespeare Festival’s board of directors and served on the Executive Committee.
+She recently joined the board of directors of CADA (Citizens Against Domestic and Sexual Abuse).
 An avid photographer, her photos have been featured in the Whidbey Camano Land Trust annual calendar and local publications.

 Bob Davidson graduated from the University of Washington in 1962.
 He was the Northwest manager for Mattel, Inc. for ten years; sales manager for Supra Products for nine years; built 3,000 apartments in the Seattle area during the 1990s; owned a wholesale food company for ten years; and was the national sales manager for A&T Ski Company for five years.
 Bob is presently retired and lives/travels between his homes in Seattle, Whidbey, and LaQuinta, CA.